Peggy Hill

-Jobs

-At the start of the series, Peggy works as a substitute teacher at Arlen High School and Tom Landry Middle School, typically teaching Spanish.
-A running gag in the show is her overconfidence in speaking the language, when she in fact speaks it poorly and doesn't understand it as well as she believes she does.
-For example, in "Lupe's Revenge" her poor understanding of the language caused her to mistakenly bring a young Mexican girl back to Texas after a school field trip across the Mexican border, confusing the child saying "Yo vivo en México", which means "I live in Mexico" in Spanish, with "Viva México", which means "Long live Mexico".
-Her own egotism makes her believe she is better at speaking it than native Mexicans.
-Peggy often remarks she won the "Substitute Teacher Of The Year" three years in a row.
-For the third year, she claimed an award for the school itself that was really for Hank.

-In the third season, she begins writing a column for a local newspaper, the Arlen Bystander, and is still seen sub-editing from time to time.
-In season 11, after writing a negative article about a local real-estate agent, she is fired from the newspaper but then hired by the real-estate agent where she then works for the remainder of the series.
-In her job as a real estate agent, she is moderately successful at selling real estate and is willing to go to outrageous lengths to make a sale, including over-zealous self-promotion on her part.

 Character analysis

-Although Peggy is often cited as "the hated wife and mother of adult animated TV" due to her arrogance and character flaws, Austin Jones argues that she is one of the shows most complex characters, and a "keen satire on the way Southern suburbia mollifies women with talent into embittered sidekick roles to mediocre men".
+Although Peggy is often cited as "the hated wife and mother of adult animated TV" due to her arrogance and character flaws, Austin Jones of Paste argues that she is one of the most complex characters in the series, calling her a "keen satire on the way Southern suburbia mollifies women with talent into embittered sidekick roles to mediocre men".

 According to Jo Johnson, Peggy differs from the usual depiction of women in adult animated sitcoms due to the fact that she is both a mother and homemaker while also being employed.
 In most other animated sitcoms, such as The Simpsons, regular employment is "bestowed upon male breadwinners or single unattractive females".
 Johnson argues that Peggy's ability to comfortably juggle her role at home with a career "sets her apart from other animated mothers".

-Lara Karaian states that the characters of King of the Hill represent stereotypes of working class southern communities.
+Lara Karaian of Fireweed states that the characters of King of the Hill represent stereotypes of working class southern communities.
 They describe Peggy as the "liberal feminist of her southern town", and is "someone who stands by her man while still remaining a strong and independent Texas woman", comparing her to Hillary Clinton.